pablodecm/phd_thesis/src/104_chapter_4.md

 decision trees and neural networks.
-Last but not least, we will go through a brief review of the common past use cases of these techniques at high energy physics experiments, especially focussing on those cases where they can be used to address some of the statistical issues from Chapter [-@sec:statinf].
+Last but not least, we will go through a brief review of the common past use cases of these techniques at high energy physics experiments, especially focussing on those cases where they can be used to address some of the statistical inference and modelling issues from [Chapter @sec:statinf].

 ## Problem Description {#sec:problem_description}